 Yesterday we held a leaders conference call with the EntreLeadership Master Series (EMS) alumni from the Tucson event that took place a month ago.
-After they leave the event with the immense amount of information, and questions about what to do next, we give them a nine week plan to implement a new portion of the event each week.
+After they leave the event with an immense amount of information and questions about what to do next, we give them a nine-week plan to implement a new portion of the event each week.

 Week four happens to be a conference call with me bringing the leaders up to speed on the process, interviewing some past event alumni who have been winning with the principles, and opening it up for Q & A. And while the time I spend teaching, as well as answering questions is awesome, my favorite part is interviewing the folks who have taken our information and transformed their own businesses.